MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 ---
-title: How to authenticate using managed identities with External Tables in Azure Data Explorer
+title: How to authenticate using managed identities with external tables in Azure Data Explorer
-description: Learn how to use managed identities with External Tables in Azure Data Explorer cluster. ms.reviewer: itsagui ms.topic: how-to ms.date: 03/29/2023
+description: Learn how to use managed identities with external tables in Azure Data Explorer cluster. ms.reviewer: itsagui ms.topic: how-to ms.date: 04/19/2023
 ---

 # Authenticate external tables with managed identities

 An [external table](kusto/query/schema-entities/externaltables.md) is a schema entity that references data stored outside the Azure Data Explorer database.

-External tables can reference data in Azure Storage or SQL Server.
+External tables can be defined to reference data in Azure Storage or SQL Server.
+Authentication can be done using a secret or a [managed identity](managed-identities-overview.md).

 In this article, you'll learn how to create external tables that authenticate with a managed identity.